Sculptured: History

-In 2001 the band (Anderson, Yager, and Haughm) recorded a cover of Goblin's main theme from the film Suspiria for a Goblin tribute album that was never released.
-This cover was released on The End Records' sampler Phases: the Dark Side of Music (2002).
+In 2001, the band (without Walton) recorded a cover of Goblin's main theme from Suspiria for an unreleased Goblin tribute album.
+This cover was released on The End Records' 2002 sampler Phases: the Dark Side of Music.

-Sculptured would not record their third album until 2008.
-The lineup changed once again with the addition of Dave Murray (drums), Andy Winter (keyboards), Tom Walling (vocals), and returning bassist Jason Walton.
-Embodiment (2008) was composed predominantly with atonal and serialist techniques using what Anderson called 4-tone row matrices.
+Sculptured's third album, Embodiment: Collapsing Under the Weight of God, was released in 2008.
+The lineup on this album consisted of a returning Walton, Dave Murray on drums, Andy Winter on keyboards, and Tom Walling on vocals.
+The album was composed predominantly with atonal and serialist techniques, using what Anderson called 4-tone row matrices.